The Lazy Project Manager

 Time

-• Physical Option: One day (often run as a Day Two after The Lazy Project Manager
+Physical Option: One day (often conducted as a Day Two after The Lazy Project Manager)

-• Virtual Option Version 1: 1 day, 3 hours, basic Project from Hell experience
+Virtual Option Version 1: 1 day, 3 hours, providing a basic Project from Hell experience

-• Virtual Option Version 2: 2 day (3 hours per day), which includes the basic Project from Hell experience on Day 1 and on Day 2 a deep exploration of what makes projects challenging inside attendees organisation
+Virtual Option Version 2: 2 days (3 hours per day), which includes the basic Project from Hell experience on Day 1 and a deep exploration of what makes projects challenging within attendees' organizations on Day 2.

-The remote delivery covers 3 or 6 hours (depending on version) and follows the ‘best practice’ format of each hour of delivery including a balanced mix of presentations, exercises, discussions, and breaks.
+The remote course delivery covers 3 or 6 hours (depending on the chosen version) and adheres to the ‘best practice’ format, ensuring each hour includes a balanced mix of presentations, exercises, discussions, and breaks.

 Audience